 Getting feedback is the easy part.
 In addition, deleting content from your website is fairly simple.
 The hard part is finding content replacements and updating content with new product information.
 In a way, these content requirements need to be evaluated and prioritized as part of your content planning.
 Some may be easy to refresh, others may require budget and headcount to get them updated.

 Content cleaning needs to be done on a regular basis.
 This can be led by a content marketer or the web team.
 Allocate time to “just do it”.

 On a personal note: my spring cleaning list is fairly comprehensive from roof/gutters, windows and carpet cleaning to getting rid of “stuff” in each room.
-In the past several years, I have added digital spring-cleaning, which includes deleting files and organizing photos from my phone, tablet and laptop.
+In the past several years, I have added digital spring-cleaning.
+That type of cleaning includes deleting files and organizing photos from my phone, tablet, and laptop.
 My spring cleaning can easily last until autumn.
 Sigh…